danieledellacioppa/InkFloat/README.md

 - Handwriting-to-text conversion for notes while keeping resource use low

 ## Target use case
-Built for classrooms and collaborative school environments such as those across Bournemouth, where simple annotation tools are essential.
+Built for classrooms and collaborative school environments where simple annotation tools are essential.

 ## License
 MIT